Last updated: January 21, 2023.

 These dryers are usually designed for use in smaller spaces, like apartments, and to run off of standard 110V / 120V household circuits.

-For example, this compact RCA clothes dryer (check it out on Amazon, here) draws just 7.5 amps and runs off of a standard 120V circuit.
+For example, this compact RCA clothes dryer (check it out here) draws just 7.5 amps and runs off of a standard 120V circuit.

 Unlike the 240V dryers, these portable dryers don’t require a dedicated circuit.
 But if you’re in doubt about a specific 110V / 120V low amp dryer, do confirm this with the seller or manufacturer.